vkostyanetsky/Fastimer/README.md

 3. Display Active Fast
 4. Display Statistical Data

-The first command starts a new fast, while the second command ends the active one.
+Something is obvious: so, the first command starts a new fast, while the second command ends the active one.

 The `Display Active Fast` command shows you how active fast is going on.
 For instance: